jwmulholland/resume/README.md

 No reason why you might, but if you are, this repo is MIT Licensed.

+Here’s my resume repository online: https://github.com/johncch/resume

+The repo has a makefile in it, so the commands to build are in there.
+If you have make and pandoc (https://pandoc.org/) installed you can just type make in the project folder inside terminal to run it.

+I guess my resume doesn’t actually use custom stylings, but this is what I’m talking about: https://kramdown.gettalong.org/quickref.html

 ## License

 Copyright (c) 2017 Chong Han Chua